hamada-g/blue-lab/docs/wazuh-installation.md

 - Observed that the first enrollment used the default Windows hostname
 - Renamed the endpoint to `win-endpoint-01`
 - Confirmed a new agent entry appeared with the correct hostname
-- Removed the stale `DESKTOP-S5M0R8U` agent entry after confirming the new endpoint entry was present
+- Removed the stale default-hostname agent entry after confirming the corrected endpoint entry was present

 ### Current Status
 - `win-endpoint-01` is enrolled to the Wazuh manager